Watership Down

 What Kids Can Learn

-Children can learn about the importance of teamwork, the qualities of good leadership, and the resilience of spirit when facing adversity.
+Children can learn about the importance of community, courage in the face of fear, and the value of making difficult choices for the greater good.

 Key Topics Discussed